dannyocean21/Application-projects---Coursework-Python/README.md

 - Visualization using `Matplotlib`

 **Contents:**
-- `stock_price_prediction.py`: The full Python script for fetching stock data, training an LSTM model, predicting future prices, and plotting results.
+- `Final project.py`: The full Python script for fetching stock data, training an LSTM model, predicting future prices, and plotting results.
   ⚠️ **Note:** This script does not include any datasets.
 It fetches live stock data from Yahoo Finance.

 ---